foundersandcoders/db-morning-challenge/README.md

 #### Level 3 challenge (bonus):

-Building on the queries you just wrote (Level 2), Construct a query that returns the avg number of likes per post in each location.
+Building on the queries you just wrote (Level 2), Construct a query that returns the average number of likes per post in each location.